ammarfaizi2/SearchEngineCrawler/README.md

 Introduction
 ------------

 SearchEngineCrawler is a SEO/SEA/SMO crawler.
-The crawler use native PHP and the two packages from Zend Framework 2.
+The crawler use native PHP and several packages from Zend Framework 2.

 **This project need contributors to keep up to date the project & improve the tests to keep project more stable.**